-As one of the most acclaimed footballers of the last decade, Hidetoshi Nakata has paved the way for other Asian players to join prestigious European clubs.
-Nakata spent most of his career in Italy, where during the course of his career he played for five teams and rose to global fame thanks to his sporting prowess on the field and his stylish exploits on the catwalks.
+AS ONE OF THE MOST acclaimed footballers of the last decade, Hidetoshi Nakata has paved the way for other Asian players who have since joined prestigious European clubs.
+Nakata spent most of his twenties in Italy, where during the course of his career he played for five teams and rose to global fame thanks to his sporting prowess on the field and his stylish exploits on the catwalks.
 Outdoing his fellow Italian footballers on both the field and the runway, he was hailed as the Asian David Beckham, earning fashion cred with his adventurous outfits and his penchant for wild hairdos.

-Why did you retire at such a young age?
+Why did you decide to retire at such a young age?

 How did living in Italy influence you?

 It really changed me.
 I was only 21 years old, and although I always liked design, art, fashion and so on, when you're in Italy you're always surrounded by them; it was a big influence.
-The Italians know how to have fun — they live to have fun and enjoy life, not just to make money.
-It's one of the few places where you can enjoy yourself with little or no money, unlike in Japan where we work for the money.
+The Italians know how to have fun – they live to have fun and enjoy life, not just to make money.
+It's one of the few places where you can enjoy yourself with little or no money, but we instead work for the money, especially in Japan.

 Can you tell me more about your travels after leaving soccer?